stevana/stateful-pbt-with-fakes/README.md

 I'd like to stress that no Quiviq QuickCheck library code is every shared in any of these papers, they only contain the library APIs (which are public) and test examples implemented using said APIs.
-Trying to replicate the results without buying a Quviq QuickCheck license, is almost impossible without a lot of reverse engineering work.

 After that most papers are experience reports of applying Quviq QuickCheck at different companies, e.g. *Testing A Database for Race Conditions with